Scroll Top

 Right to access (GDPR Art.
 15)

-The data subject has the right to obtain confirmation as to whether processing of personal data concerning them takes place in the NIGHTINGALE project.
-If this is the case, the data subject can request access to their data.
-Granting the right to access only occurs where the identification of the data subject is possible.
+You have the right to obtain confirmation as to whether processing of your personal data takes place in connection with the operation of this NIGHTINGALE website.
+If this is the case, you can request access to the data that we store about you.
+Granting the right to access only occurs where your identification is possible.

 Right to rectification (Art.
 16)

-The data subject has the right to obtain the rectification of inaccurate personal data concerning them.
-The exercise of this right is only possible where the data subject can be identified and the inaccuracy of data is verified.
+You have the right to obtain the rectification of inaccurate personal data concerning you.
+The exercise of this right is only possible where you can be identified and the inaccuracy of data is verified.

 Restriction of processing (Art.
 18)

-– the accuracy of the personal data is contested;
+• the accuracy of your personal data is contested;

-– the processing is unlawful, the data subject opposes the erasure of personal data and requests the restriction of processing instead;
+• the processing is unlawful, but you oppose the erasure of personal data and request the restriction of processing instead;

-– the controller no longer needs the personal data, but they are required by the data subject for the establishment, exercise or defence of legal claims;
+• we as the controller no longer need your personal data, but you require the data to establish, exercise or defence legal claims;

-– the data subject has objected to processing pursuant to GDPR Art.
-21.1 pending the verification of whether the legitimate grounds of the controller override those of the data subject.
+• you have objected to processing pursuant to GDPR Article 21.1 pending the verification of whether the legitimate grounds of ours (as the controller) override those of yours.

-The exertion of this right may require provision of further information to allow identification of the data subject as described in the right to access.
+The exercise of this right may require provision of further information to allow your identification as described in the right to access.

 Right to object (Art.
 21)

-A legal basis for the processing of personal data in the NIGHTINGALE project is Art.
-6.1.f of the GDPR.
-The data subject has the right to object, on grounds relating to their particular situation, at any time to processing of personal data concerning them unless the NIGHTINGALE consortium demonstrates compelling legitimate grounds for the processing that override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.
+A legal basis for the processing of your personal data in connection with the operation of the NIGHTINGALE website is Art.
+6.1(f) of the GDPR (our legitimate interest) or 6.1(a) (your consent).
+At any time you shall have the right to object to the processing of your data, on grounds relating to your particular situation, unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.

-The exertion of this right may require provision of further information to allow identification of the data subject.
+The exercise of this right may require provision of further information to allow your identification.

 Right to erasure (‘Right to be forgotten’) (Art.
 17)

-The data subject has the right to obtain erasure of personal data concerning them, if
+You have the right to obtain erasure of your personal data, if:

-– the personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.
+• your personal data must be erased for compliance with a legal obligation in Union or Member State law to which we as the controller are subject.

 Right to data portability (Art.
 20)